-Who discovered the law of the pendulum?
+6. Who discovered the law of the pendulum?

 The science of the way pendulums swing was discovered by Galileo Galilei in 1602.
 As a result of Galileo's discovery, pendulums were used for accurate timekeeping technology until the 1930s.

 Galileo Galilei was born in Pisa, Italy on February 15, 1564.
 He was the oldest of seven children.
 His father was a musician and wool trader.
 In those days parents often chose the occupation their children would follow.

-His father wanted him to become a doctor so that he could earn a lot of money, but Galileo wanted to become a monk.
+"I want you to be a medical doctor when you grow up," said his father.
+"You can earn a lot of money in medicine."

+At age eleven, Galileo was sent to a church-based school where he was taught by monks.
 A monk was someone who dedicated their life to prayer and learning about God.
-He went to a school that was run by monks and here he developed a strong faith in God and marveled at the creation...especially the mathematical laws that held the universe together.
+During this time Galileo developed a strong faith in God and marveled at the creation...especially the mathematical laws that held the universe together.

+After four years of studying at this school, Galileo decided that he wanted to become a monk.

+"Dad," he told his father, "I believe that God is calling me to become a monk."

+"Do you want to live your life in poverty?" replied his father.
+"You have a good brain, son.
+You will study medicine!"

+So Galileo was hastily withdrawn from this school.

+In 1581, at the age of 17, he entered the University of Pisa to study medicine, as his father wished.
+But Galileo soon realized that he was more interested in mathematics than medicine, so changed course to become a mathematician.

 Although Galileo was not able to serve God by becoming a monk, he did serve God in another way.
-His keen interest in science and mathematics led him to make remarkable discoveries that changed the world, including the law of the pendulum.
+His keen interest in science and mathematics led him to make remarkable discoveries that changed the world.